davidrbourke/DVA-C02/S3 Security.md

 ### Demo

 1. On the S3 Bucket > Properties > Edit bucket versioning
-2. Mutlifactor authentication delete will be disbaled - it cannot be enabled via the Console.
+2. Mutlifactor authentication delete will be disabled - it cannot be enabled via the Console.
 Use the CLI.
 3. IAM root account must have an MFA device setup already
-   - From Security Credential - Access Keys: Create an Access Key ID and Secret Access Key for the root device - to configure the CLI.
+   - From Security Credential - Access Keys: Create an Access Key ID and Secret Access Key for the root user - to configure the CLI.
 4. Configure AWS CLI to use the root account

 ```